scientist-labs/fastsheet/README.md

 ### Headers and Options

-All existing options work with sheet selection:
+All options can be combined as needed:

 ```ruby
 # Read specific sheet with header row